-With such a plenitude of riches, how does one begin to build the perfect Romania itinerary?
-Here’s a look at the best places to visit in Romania, "The Land of Dracula".
+With such a plenitude of riches here’s a look at the best places to visit in Romania, "The Land of Dracula".

 The constantly evolving wetland of marshes, reed islands, tree-fringed lakes and sandbars is a sanctuary for 300 species of birds including cormorants, white-tailed eagles and glossy ibises.
 But it’s not just birds that reside in this untouched wilderness.
 The Delta has the third largest biodiversity in the world with over 5,500 flora and fauna species, exceeded only by the Great Barrier Reef and the Galapagos archipelago.

 The only way to explore the Delta is by boat, and Tulcea, located at the tip of the three channels, is a great starting point.
 Many of the guesthouses and hotels peppered along the channels have small boats for hire, but to get under the surface of the Delta, you’ll need a tour guide.
 You can book a guided tour to the Danube Delta here.

 Some of the Danube’s highlights include the port of Sulina, one of the oldest human settlements in Romania, small villages like Mila 23 and Crisan, and Letea Forest, the northernmost subtropical forest in Europe.
 The Delta comes alive in late spring and early summer, with the fishing season running from July to October.
 However, April and May are considered the best months to visit when the sun is mild and the marshes are not yet inundated with mosquitos.

 Cluj-Napoca, commonly known as Cluj, is the cultural and historical capital of Transylvania, and Romania’s second-most populous urban centre.
 While not as well known as Bucharest, this cosmopolitan city is endowed with gothic buildings, bohemian cafes, burgeoning galleries and pretty gardens.